 When it comes to fishing line for catfish there are a few things you need to remember:

-- Catfish are not line shy – color of the fishing line does not matter
+- Catfish are not line shy – the color of the fishing line does not matter

 - Too heavy, you’ll have problems with “finesse” and too light, your line will snap.

-- When it comes to fishing line don’t be cheap.
-Stick with a well known brand from a reputable manufacturer.
+- When it comes to fishing lines don’t be cheap.
+Stick with a well-known brand from a reputable manufacturer.
 I’ve recently been using Whisker Seeker line and Stren Catfish Mono.
-I’ve used a variety of other brands over the years as well, there’s many options available.
+I’ve used a variety of other brands over the years as well, there are many options available.

-- This is the link between you and the fish and you don’t want some cheap knockoff bargain basement fishing line in any situation.
-The cost between the “knockoff stuff” and the “good stuff” is minimal when it comes to line so go ahead and “splurge” a little.
+- This is the link between you and the fish and you don’t want some cheap knockoff bargain-basement fishing line in any situation.
+The cost between the “knockoff stuff” and the “good stuff” is minimal when it comes to the line so go ahead and “splurge” a little.

-It will help you catch more fish through not only assuring it doesn’t break at that critical moment but allowing you to use the best techniques for catching channel catfish.
+It will help you catch more fish by not only assuring it doesn’t break at that critical moment but allowing you to use the best techniques for catching channel catfish.